How To Clean Your Mattress

 Mattresses are on the receiving end of dead skin cells, sweat, stains, dust mites, and all manner of lovely things.
-Despite linens and mattress pads, you still need to periodically clean the thing you sleep on every night—at least once every six months if you sleep on it nightly.
-Follow these steps, and rest easy in the knowledge that your bed isn't crawling with ick.
+Despite linens and mattress pads, you still need to periodically freshen your mattress—at least once every six months if you sleep on it nightly.
+Follow these steps, and rest easy in the knowledge that your bed isn’t crawling with ick.